symfony/symfony-docs/configuration/micro_kernel_trait.rst

 the dedicated section about
 :ref:`managing configuration with extensions <components-dependency-injection-extension>`.

-.. versionadded:: 5.2

-    The automatic registration of the kernel as an extension when implementing the :class:`Symfony\\Component\\DependencyInjection\\Extension\\ExtensionInterface`
-    was introduced in Symfony 5.2.

 It is also possible to implement the ``EventSubscriberInterface`` to handle events directly from the kernel, again it will be registered automatically::